+- Identify factors that may affect the client's learning process including but not limited to: - Prior knowledge, lived experience, educational background, health literacy, numeracy, identity (see Identification of Factors role above), spoken/written language, psychosocial factors, emotional/cognitive responses and ethical considerations. - Employ strategies to maximize understanding, adaptation, and informed decision making. - Includes an assessment of how service delivery model may impact educational components of the session.

+Risk communication (2a;2b;2c;4a;4b;4c;6a;7c)

-- Educational needs assessment: Identify factors that may affect the client's learning process (e.g., prior knowledge, lived experience, educational background, cultural/religious background, language, psychosocial factors, emotional/cognitive responses; ethical considerations) and employ strategies to maximize understanding, adaptation, and informed decision making.
-Includes an assessment of how service delivery model may impact educational components of the session.
-(I-2; II-10a, 10b, 10c; II-12d; II-13a,13b, 13c; III 14a, 14c; III-15c; IV-17) - Risk communication: Educate clients about their personal and/or familial risks using established risk communication principles, knowledge of psychosocial issues, common reactions, lived experiences, and potential impact of risk, as well as psychosocial assessment/assessment of cultural beliefs to maximize understanding.
-Includes the following: - Discussing risk related to family history, inheritance pattern, laboratory tests, disease characteristics (e.g., penetrance, variable expressivity) and other relevant factors. - Considering impact of various service delivery models on risk communication.
+- Educate clients about their personal and/or familial risks using established risk communication principles, knowledge of client's health literacy level/numeracy, common reactions, lived experiences, and potential impact of risk, as well as psychosocial assessment/assessment of identity/cultural beliefs to maximize understanding. - Includes any of the following: - Discussing risk related to family history, inheritance pattern, laboratory tests, disease characteristics (e.g., penetrance, variable expressivity) and other relevant factors. - Considering impact of various service delivery models on risk communication.

-(I-2; I-7; II-10a, 10b, 10c; II-12d; II-13a,13b, 13c; III-14b; III-15c;)
+Diagnosis/prognosis/natural history (1a;1b;4a;4b;4c;5b;6a;7c)

-- Diagnosis/prognosis/natural history: Convey relevant information about the diagnosis, etiology, natural history and prognosis of genetic conditions and/or birth defects.
-Includes presenting balanced descriptions of lived experiences and recognizing impact of client's lived experience.
-(I1, I-2c; I-7; III-14a,14c,14f,14g) - Medical management/prevention/treatment: Discuss current medical management, prevention/surveillance, and treatment of genetic conditions and/or birth defects.
-Includes the following: - o Using pedigree to discuss cascade screening/familial risk. - Discussing environmental and lifestyle factors that can impact future risks. - Supporting clients' interests in accessing or declining services.
+- Convey relevant information about the diagnosis, etiology, natural history and prognosis of genetic conditions and/or birth defects. - Includes presenting balanced descriptions of lived experiences and recognizing impact of client's lived experience as well as health literacy.

-(I1; I2; I3; I-5c, 5d; I-7; III-14a,14c,14f,14g; IV-19b; IV-22)
+Medical management/prevention/treatment

+(1a;1b;3d;4a;4b;4c;5b;6a;6b;6c;6d;7a;7c)

+• Discuss current medical management, prevention/surveillance, and treatment of genetic conditions and/or birth defects.

+- Includes any of the following: - o Using pedigree to discuss cascade screening/familial risk. - o Discussing environmental and lifestyle factors that can impact future risks. - In the ACGC competencies, management is referred to as Continuity of Care & Collaborate with Care Team

+Genetic screening and testing options and informed consent

+(1c;2d;3c;3d;4a;4b;4c;7a;7b;7c;7d)

-- Genetic and/or prenatal screening and testing options and possible results/benefits/limitations: Explain the technical and medical aspects of diagnostic and screening methods, including sensitivity, specificity, and clinical utility associated risks, benefits, and limitations.
-Includes the following: - Considering ethical issues and conflict of interest. - o Promoting autonomy. - o Supporting client's interests in accessing or declining services. - o Documenting informed consent.
+- Explain the technical and medical aspects of diagnostic and screening methods, including sensitivity, specificity, and clinical validity, clinical utility associated risks, benefits, and limitations. - Includes any of the following: - o Considering ethical issues and conflict of interest. - Promoting informed decision making by discussing the pros and cons of the screening/testing options. - o Discussing issues related to privacy and confidentiality.